apache/qpid-dispatch/console/stand-alone/README.md

 ## To install the console:

-  After a dispatch build the 3rd party libraries need to be installed.

-  ### To manually install the 3rd party libraries:
-    - cd /usr/share/qpid-dispatch/console/stand-alone
-    - npm install

-Note: An internet connection is required during the npm install to retrieve the 3rd party javascript / css files.
+  The console files are installed during a dispatch `make install`.
+By default, the console files are installed in /usr/share/qpid-dispatch/console

 ## To run the web console:
-- Ensure one of the routers in your network is configured with a normal listener with `http: true` and that the `httpRootDir` is set to the directory containing installed stand-alone console files
+- Ensure one of the routers in your network is configured with a normal listener with `http: true`

 ```
 listener {
     role: normal